Aid Station 04 volunteers

 |Tracy’s Team||DePaul University|

-Aid Station 04 is easily accessible by public transportation and is highly advised.
-We encourage volunteers and race participants to take public transportation for a greener Chicago.
+Aid Station 04 is easily accessible by public transportation.
+We encourage volunteers and race participants to take public transportation for a greener Chicago, and to ease race day congestion.
 Please visit transitchicago.com for CTA train (“L”) or bus service and metrarail.com for Metra train service and to view re-route notices.

-We realize that the opportunity and experience of volunteering for an event can have a positive impact on children and young adults of all ages; however, due to the unpredictable and physical nature of many of the event roles and areas, we require all volunteers to be 16 years of age or older on the day they are volunteering.
-We also do not permit children and young adults, under the age of 16, to accompany registered volunteers when they are volunteering at the Bank of America Chicago Marathon.
+We realize that the opportunity and experience of volunteering for an event can have a positive impact on children and young adults of all ages; however, for safety reasons we require all volunteers to be 16 years of age or older on the day they volunteer.
+Please note that we do not permit children and young adults under the age of 16 to accompany registered volunteers who meet the age requirement.
+A Parent or Legal Guardian must complete registration for minors, volunteers under the age of 18.

-Each volunteer will receive a Chicago Marathon credential and jacket to be worn during their volunteer shift.
-Please dress casually and wear comfortable shoes.
+All volunteers will receive a Chicago Marathon credential and jacket to be worn during their volunteer shift.
+Please check the weather, dress casually and wear comfortable shoes.
 We recommend that you avoid bringing valuables and larger items (bags, backpacks, etc.).

 Name: Tracy Mulhausen